What is Spread?

 Other account types (and the name of those vary from broker to broker) might have very low spreads - as low as 0.0 - but place a commission charge instead.
 For example, if you trade EUR/USD on such an account, you might not pay any spread (i.e. zero spread), but will be charged a certain $ amount per Lot traded.

 Therefore, it is important to carry out your own research and determine which broker will be best for you.
-Feel free to check out Axi’s live spreads here and find out more on how we keep our spreads low!
+Find out more on how we keep our spreads low!

 The information is not to be construed as a recommendation; or an offer to buy or sell; or the solicitation of an offer to buy or sell any security, financial product, or instrument; or to participate in any trading strategy.
 Readers should seek their own advice.
 Reproduction or redistribution of this information is not permitted.